 - Be prepared for each meeting.
 Treat each meeting with your adviser like a business meeting.
 Take some time before the meeting to review your investments and jot down what you want to discuss.
 Bring all relevant information, such as recent account statements and tax assessment forms. - Ask questions and take notes.
 Make sure you understand the investments your adviser recommends and how they fit with your plan.
 If you don't understand something, ask for clarification.
-Take notes of conversations you have with your adviser and what you agree to.

-- Be informed.
+Take notes of conversations you have with your adviser and what you agree to. - Be informed.
 Read documents that you receive about investments you're considering.
-Learn as much as you can about the investment world through courses, books, newspapers, websites and other media. - Stay on top of your investments.
-Review your transaction confirmations and account statements as soon as you get them.
+Learn as much as you can about the investment world through courses, books, newspapers, websites and other media.

+- Stay on top of your investments.
+Keep a file of all account-related documents such as transaction confirmations, account statements and tax slips.
+Review these documents as soon as you get them.
 Make sure they reflect what you discussed and contact your adviser right away if there are any problems. - Keep your adviser up to date.
 Tell your adviser when your personal or financial circumstances change.
-Major life changes such as marriage, the birth of a child, divorce or the death of your spouse can have a significant impact on your financial well-being.
+Major life changes such as marriage, the birth of a child, divorce or the death of your spouse can have a significant impact on your financial well-being and the types of recommendations your adviser makes for you.